Nirupam Sen (politician)

 Nirupam Sen (8 October 1946 — 24 December 2018) was a Bengali Marxist political leader and former Commerce and Industries minister of the Government of West Bengal during 2001 to 2011.
-He was a senior leader of Communist Party of India (Marxist).
-He was a member of the politburo of the party between 2008 and 2015.
-He was elected to the Member of Legislative Assembly thrice in 1987, 2001 and 2006.
+He was a senior leader of Communist Party of India (Marxist) and a member of the politburo of the party between 2008 and 2015.
+He was elected Member of Legislative Assembly thrice in 1987, 2001 and 2006.

 Early life

 Sen was born in 1946 in Bardhaman, State of West Bengal.
 He became a member of the Communist Party of India (Marxist) during his student years.
 Although he started his career as a teacher, he became whole timer of the party in 1968.

 Political career

 In 1966, Sen was appointed the district secretary of the Students Federation of India, students wing of the party.
 He played a key role in expanding the Party in Burdwan district, and served as the secretary of the Bardhaman district Committee from 1989 to 1995.

 In 1987 West Bengal Legislative Assembly election, he was first elected as MLA from Bardhaman town assembly constituency.

 He was elected to the West Bengal state committee in 1985 and he became a member of the state secretariat in 1995.
 He was elected to the Central Committee in 1998.
 He became a member of the Polit Bureau in 2008.

 Sen was elected to the West Bengal State Assembly in 2001 and 2006 from the Bardhaman Dakshin.

 After the Left Front was voted to power in 2001, Sen was handed the charge of Commerce and Industries and continued until 2011.
 He was considered to be the prime mover of the industrial drives in West Bengal.
 Under the leadership of him and then Chief Minister Buddhadeb Bhattacharya, Left Front Government led new industrialisation policy in Singur and Nandigram.

 He was also a front-runner to become the secretary of West Bengal state committee of CPI(M) twice in 2006, after the death of Anil Biswas and again in 2012 after the party's drubbing in 2011 assembly elections.

 He lost to the Trinamool Congress candidate Rabiranjan Chattopadhyay in 2011 from the same Vidhan Sabha.

 He stepped down from the central committee and the politburo in 2015 and from the state committee in 2018 due to ill health.
 However, he became a special invitee to the Central Committee between 2015 and 2018.